Finding the Right Contractor

 With so many people out there offering to do electrical work, it can be confusing who to hire.
 Follow these tips to ensure you only hire an authorized expert to do electrical work in your home.

 On this page:

-Always ask to see the ECRA/ESA licence number before you hire someone to do electrical work in your home.
+- Always ask to see this number before you hire anyone for electrical work in your home.

-Many unlicensed electrical contractors may offer their services at a lower rate, but consider these consequences:
+Many unlicensed electrical contractors may offer their services at a lower rate, but there are consequences:

 - Their work has been found to be up to four times faultier than work done by licensed contractors.

 - If an unlicensed contractor gets hurt on the job, the homeowner may be responsible as the unlicensed contractor may not be insured.

 - Insurance claims linked to work performed by an unlicensed contractor may be denied by your insurance company.

 Note: General Contractors are not licensed to do electrical work.
 Make sure that your General Contractor hires a Licensed Electrical Contractor (LEC) to do any electrical work.
 Learn more about working with General Contractors.